 I expected Drunk Elephant's Beste No. 9 Jelly Cleanser to be as the name suggests: gelatinous.
 However, I found it to be thinner than a traditional jelly texture.
 This didn’t bother me, per se, but is worth noting in case that's something that matters to you.
 The cleanser lathers up nicely with a little water, which is a plus because it means the bottle can go a long way.
 Once patted dry, my face feels squeaky clean and soft, so I have no complaints.

 My immediate impression of this cleanser is that it got the job done—my skin felt clean and it didn’t interact poorly with other products.

 The Ingredients: Less is more

-Cantaloupe Fruit Extract: To seize the benefits of even more antioxidants, the cleanser turns to cantaloupe to sooth and hydrate the skin.
+- Cantaloupe Fruit Extract: To seize the benefits of even more antioxidants, the cleanser turns to cantaloupe to soothe and hydrate the skin.

 The Value: A little goes a long way

 Drunk Elephant's Beste No. 9 Jelly Cleanser will run you $32 for 5 oz., which is more expensive than drugstore products but pretty standard for a cleanser you'd find at a beauty retailer.
 And this bottle is definitely worth the cost, particularly due to the fact that a small amount lathers up in your hands and goes a long way.
 Plus, it has clean ingredients, and it's well worth paying a little extra for healthy and balanced skin.

 What to Look For

 When choosing a cleanser for your skin, it is important to consider your skin type, along with the other skincare products you are using.
 Those who have oily or acne-prone skin may want a cleanser with salicylic acid to help keep pores clean.
 Dry skin needs a moisturizing cleanser, while those who are looking for anti-aging benefits may want a cleanser with exfoliants.